Loading...

 Portion Control

-Reduce the serving size of dal makhani and naan to minimize the spike.
-Eating smaller portions can help manage blood sugar levels more effectively.
+Reduce the portion size of dal makhani and naan.
+Smaller portions can help moderate the impact on blood sugar levels.

 Pair with Fiber-Rich Vegetables

-Include a side of non-starchy vegetables like spinach, broccoli, or bell peppers.
-The fiber in these vegetables can slow down the absorption of carbohydrates.
+Include a generous serving of non-starchy vegetables such as spinach, kale, broccoli, or cauliflower with your meal.
+These can help slow down the absorption of sugar.

-Incorporate a source of lean protein such as grilled chicken, tofu, or paneer.
-Protein can help stabilize blood sugar levels and reduce spikes.
+Add a source of lean protein to your meal, like grilled chicken, tofu, or lentils, to help stabilize blood sugar levels.

-Opt for whole wheat or multigrain naan instead of regular naan to increase fiber intake, which can help moderate blood sugar levels.
+Opt for whole wheat or multigrain naan instead of regular naan to increase fiber content.

 Stay Hydrated